CEI-lab/ece3400-2018/docs/lab4.md

   #### *Q6:*
   Take a look at the timing diagrams (Fig 5 and 6) on Page 7 (Ignore HSYNC, you won't use it).
 Use both diagrams to determine when you should sample your data.
 (Hint: You only want to sample valid bytes, and each one only once)

+  #### *Q7:*
+  Discuss with your entire team, what method you want to use to communicate information from the FPGA to the Arduino.
+Parallel?
+Serial?
+Maybe take a look at team Alpha's write up of their Lab 3.

 ## Lab
   To begin, grab an OV7670 camera and two DE0-Nano FPGAs for your team.
-(Note that until the Lab 4 deadline has passed, you do not get to keep these in your box because we do not have enough boards for all 30 teams to keep two).
+(Note that until the Lab 4 deadline has passed, you do not get to keep these in your box, because we do not have enough boards for all 30 teams to keep two).

-  You will need to split into two teams to complete this lab, so decide which members will go into each.
-Team Camera will be working on setting up the OV7670 camera with the Arduino.
-Team FPGA will work on creating a downsampler in Verilog, and writing an image to the VGA display.
-Once *both* teams are done, you should work to combine the two and display the camera's image to the display.
-Once a subteam is done with their task, they can begin implementing their image processor in Verilog.
+  You will need to split into two teams to complete this lab.
+Team Arduino will set up the OV7670 camera using the Arduino, and work on getting info from the FPGA to the Arduino.
+Team FPGA will work on creating a downsampler in Verilog, writing an image to the VGA display, and detecting the color of the image.
+Once *both* teams are done, you should work to combine the two, display the camera's image to the display, and detect (through the FPGA to the Arduino) when blue and red pixels are in front of the camera.

 ### PLL
  Each team will need a clock to run their respective devices and both teams should perform the following steps.